Stored Procedure in SQL Server

 SQL procedure multiple parameter

-As we used LIKE operator, so the query searched any names starting with letter ‘J’.
-The other criterion is only getting the records for employees which salary is greater than or equal to 2500.
+The other criterion is only getting the records for employees whose salary is greater than or equal to 2500.

 Both parameter values are provided as calling the stored procedure in the same sequence as those were created.